wp-plugins/n3rdskwat-mp3player/readme.txt

 * Adds a simple mp3 player to your blog
 * Scans your whole website or specified directory for mp3's to put in the playlist
 * Automatically start playing on entering the blog
-* Randomize mp3 playback
+* Optional randomization of mp3 playback
 * Repeat-all after the entire playlist has been played
 * Displaying of the playlist
 * Where to search for mp3's
 * Easily customizable positioning and layout properties
-* Converts your blog to an AJAX controlled environment
+* Converts your blog to an AJAX controlled environment with keeping the SEO (search engine optimization) structure in tact!
-* Keeps the SEO (search engine optimization) structure in tact!
+* Uses SWFAddress to ensure you can link your pages to anybody correctly

 == Installation ==

-1. Download the plugin through the build-in plugin-search.
+1a.
+Download the plugin through the build-in plugin-search.
-2. Or download it manually and extract it in your plugins directory.
+1b.
+Or download it manually and extract it in your plugins directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-4. If you have other plugins, be sure to test thoroughly after loading a new page on your blog, see the F.A.Q. for more information.
+3. If you have other plugins, be sure to test thoroughly after loading a new page on your blog, see the F.A.Q. for more information.
-5. When other plugins fail to work properly please contact me at the plugin-website so I can build in a solution.
+4. When other plugins fail to work properly please contact us at the plugin-website so we can build in a solution!

 == Frequently Asked Questions ==